jekyll-octopod/jekyll-octopod/README.md

 If you want to take a look: See (and listen to) Stefan's podcast [Aua-Uff-Code!](https://aua-uff-co.de) or find a screenshot below.

-Technically Jekyll-Octopod is a Jekyll plugin and a Ruby Gem.
-It contains of scripts, templates, helpers and extensions to deliver your podcasts the cool text file lover's way.
+Technically speaking, jekyll-octopod is a Jekyll plugin and a Ruby Gem.
+It contains of scripts, templates, helpers and extensions to publish your podcasts the cool text file lover's way.

-If you are not afraid of the command line of your computer and text files are the stuff to heat up your geeky little heart, Octopod may be worth a trial to publish your podcasts.
+If you are not afraid of the command line of your computer and text files are the stuff to heat up your geeky little heart, jekyll-octopod may be worth a trial to publish your podcasts.

-The underlying assumptions of Octopod are that static content should be delivered statically and text files are the perfect way to handle podcast metadata.
-So Octopod makes it easy to generate and deploy a website and feeds for your podcast out of one textfile and at least one audio file per episode.
+The underlying assumptions of Octojekyll-octopodpod are that static content should be delivered statically and text files are the perfect way to handle podcast metadata.
+So jekyll-octopod makes it easy to generate and deploy a website and feeds for your podcast out of one textfile and at least one audio file per episode.

 ## Features